clarkttfu/confjson/README.md

 confjson
 ====

+## Get started

+### Set defaults at app entrypoint

-1. In your app entrypoint, set defaults and load from file and create the file with defaults if not found.
+Values loaded from config.json will override defaults or the file will be created if not found.

 ```
 const config = require('confjson')({